Chapter 22:

 “Ohhh-kayyy.
 So, what does that mean for your group?”

-Rionriv smiled as she gave me a thumbs-up.
+Rionriv smirked proudly as she gave me a thumbs-up.

 “We’re all good!
 He wasn’t the most excited to pass us, but he said he respected our follow-through.
-Whatever that means.”
+Whatever that means.
+So Aesandoral and Sharzin are officially freed from their additional coursework.”

-The three of them looked to each other, and then the other two locked their gaze on Rionriv, who quickly jumped off the bed and stood before me.
+The three of them looked at each other before the elf and groundling locked their gaze on Rionriv.
+Quickly jumping off the bed, the sorceress marched forward and stood before me.

-I was still growing, I think, so currently we were roughly the same height.
+I was still growing, or at least I hoped, so currently we stood at roughly the same height.
 Her intimidating posture was made more intense as she brought her face right up to mine.
 Placing a finger to my forehead, Rionriv gave it a push.

 “We need to hear what your deal is first,” She ordered.
 “Sell us on you and your abilities, and we’ll consider it.”